chaliluc/AdventOfCode2022/README.md

 # AdventOfCode2022
-My take on the Advent of Code 2022 challenge
+This is my take on the Advent of Code challenge 2022 https://adventofcode.com/

+Being an ABAPer, this is of course in ABAP.

+Enjoy!

+## Files: